jchavarri/javierchavarri.com/src/pages/js_of_ocaml-bundle-size-study.md

 The results are published together with the Webpack bundle analyzer reports in https://jchavarri.github.io/jsoo-react-realworld-example-app/bundle-study/.

+Note the `Stat` column does not provide very valuable information.
+The reason why it is so large in ReScript case is that Js\_of\_ocaml generated JavaScript has already been minified by the Js\_of\_ocaml compiler (because of the `profile=prod` flag) while ReScript produces human readable JavaScript and has no minified.
+In any case, in the end Webpack minifier runs in both cases, so the `Parsed` and `Gzipped` columns are more useful.

 #### Js\_of\_ocaml

 | Component   | Stat        | Parsed      | Gzipped     |